Andrew-J-Larson-Alt/mastodon-redirect/README.md

 ### Notes on Twitter detection and blocks:
 Twitter will block links if it senses either of the following:
-- If the URL is a Mastodon server, e.g. `https://mstdn.social/`
+- If the URL is a Mastodon server, e.g. `https://mastodon.social/`
 - If `mastodon` is somewhere in the URL, e.g. `https://i.redirect.to.mastodon/...` or `https://example.com/mastodon/...`
-- If a website parameter uses a Mastodon server (with or without percent encoding, is still detected), e.g. `?server=mstdn.social`
+- If a website parameter uses a Mastodon server (with or without percent encoding, is still detected), e.g. `?server=mastodon.social`

 ![Preview](https://github.com/Andrew-J-Larson-Alt/mastodon-redirect/blob/main/img/readme/preview.png)